triinsalmus/main-prj-01-starting-setup/README.md

 - ESLint
 - GitHub CoPilot

-I haven't been focusing on the design in CSS, so this is just copy-paste from the course project.
+I haven't been focusing on the design in CSS, so the design is just copy-paste from the course project.